Review: Field Day festival

 Field Day ticket prices

-Here's how much tickets to Field Day cost (the earlier you book, the cheaper they are!):
+Here's how much tickets to Field Day cost in 2019 (the earlier you book, the cheaper they are!):

 - Friday day ticket: £30 – £45